invertase/react-native-firebase/pages/quick-start/create-firebase-project.md

 ![New Project Homepage](https://i.imgur.com/vebPTf1.png)

-## Continue Firebase integration
+## Next

-Now lets continue the integration of Firebase for React Native, choose your integration path:
+Now that you have a Firebase project; lets continue integrating Firebase for React Native.

+You can get started with Firebase in React Native using one of the following options:

 <Grid>
 	<Block
-		title="Quick Start: New Project"
+		title="New Projects"
 		to="/quick-start/new-project"
 		icon="fiber_new"
 		color="#4CAF50"